Book Coaching Services

 Do These Sound Familiar?

-• You’ve been plowing through on your own but you’ve hit a wall and you don’t know where to go next.
+You’ve been plowing through on your own but you’ve hit a wall and you don’t know where to go next.

-• You wish you had someone who will give you accountability and support when you need it most.
+You wish you had someone who will give you accountability and support when you need it most.

-• Your experience with a workshop or writing group has left you wary of sharing your work with others.
+Your experience with a workshop or writing group has left you wary of sharing your work with others.

-• You’ve found some workshopping classes or a writing group that you like but you’re doing plenty of writing that isn’t getting the kind of empathetic yet critical feedback you crave.
+You’ve found some workshopping classes or a writing group that you like but you’re doing plenty of writing that isn’t getting the kind of empathetic yet critical feedback you crave.

-• You’re having a tough time pushing across the finish line.
+You’re having a tough time pushing across the finish line.

 If any (or all) of these ring true, I can help you!

-Plan It.
+Plan It

-Build It.
+Build It

-Craft It.
+Craft It

 Finish It!

-Last but not at all least--I can help you across the finish line with confidence and together we can toast your accomplishment with a little something bubbly!
+Get across the finish line with confidence and together we can toast your accomplishment with a little something bubbly!

 Thank you, Kerry, for the time and attention you gave to both me and my manuscript.
 To see my work through your eyes was a pivotal experience.
 You clearly "got" my characters, and the story I wanted to tell.
 What a huge affirmation that was!
 As a writer who struggles with almost crippling imposter syndrome, reading your comments about everything that was working and beautiful in the book brought literal tears of gratitude to my eyes.
 The insight and feedback you gave around areas that needed additional work was kind, supportive, and specific.
 You left me with clear, actionable next steps for revision.
 I don't feel lost or confused, which is so often the case with feedback.
 On the contrary!
 You've walked me through exactly what I need to do next.
 I feel so excited to pull this manuscript out of the drawer and make it shine the way you've convinced me it can.